deependujha/litracer/README.md

 Flags:
   -h, --help            help for litracer
-  -o, --output string   Path to the output trace file (default "litdata_trace.json") -w, --workers int     Number of worker goroutines to use for parsing (default 1)
+  -o, --output string   Path to the output trace file (default "litdata_trace.json") -s, --sink int        Sink limit: number of lines to write at once (default 100) -w, --workers int     Number of worker goroutines to use for parsing (default 1)
 ```